News

 Verification of qualification is mostly the most time-consuming process of the application and therefore, the applicants are advised to apply for GMC only after verification is complete.

-In short, steps for GMC UK registration are:
+In short, the steps for GMC UK registration are:

 1. Check eligibility